Women's professional sports: Tennis

 Women's tennis does get a lot of viewership.
-The 2018 US Open Women’s singles final had 1.04 million more viewers than the Men’s final.
-Women’s Grand Slams received 41 per cent less media attention than men, despite similar viewership.
+The 2018 US Open Women's singles final had 1.04 million more viewers than the Men's final.
+Women's Grand Slams received 41 per cent less media attention than men, despite similar viewership.
 In the only Grand Slam where women received more attention than men, this was due to media focus on controversy (marred by accusations of sexism and racism), rather than ability.
-During the 2018 U.S. Open Final between Serena Williams and Naomi Osaka, Williams was defeated by Osaka 6-2 and 6-4, but her accomplishment was overshadowed in the media by violations handed to Williams by umpire Carlos Ramos.
-After two code violations, Serena Williams told Carlos Ramos she "doesn’t cheat to win", and claimed he was attacking her character.
+During the 2018 U.S. Open Final between Serena Williams and Naomi Osaka, Williams was defeated by Osaka 6–2 and 6–4, but her accomplishment was overshadowed in the media by violations handed to Williams by umpire Carlos Ramos.
+After two code violations, Serena Williams told Carlos Ramos she "doesn't cheat to win", and claimed he was attacking her character.
 Williams called Ramos a "thief" and said he had stolen a point from her.
 After a lengthy exchange with Ramos, which brought Tournament Referee Brian Earley out to the court, a finger-pointing and visibly upset Williams was given a third code violation for verbal abuse, this one costing her a game.
 Rather than promoting the historical win of Osaka, the media chose to portray Williams as an aggressive, out-of-line individual.
 There was a cartoon which depicted an overly large and muscular Williams with exaggerated features jumping up and down.
 Beneath her are a broken racquet and a pacifier, suggesting the athlete engaged in an infantile tantrum on the court.
 The 2018 U.S. Open headlines and TV coverage were all regarding Serena Williams.

-The audience for the women’s final on July 14, 2018, in which Angelique Kerber defeated Serena Williams, peaked at 4.6 million, while the peak figure for Novak Djokovic’s victory over Kevin Anderson the next day, which clashed with the football World Cup final, was 4.5 million.
+The audience for the women's final on July 14, 2018, in which Angelique Kerber defeated Serena Williams, peaked at 4.6 million, while the peak figure for Novak Djokovic's victory over Kevin Anderson the next day, which clashed with the football World Cup final, was 4.5 million.
 During three of the Grand Slams, coverage spikes were significantly larger for men than women.
-As an example, during the month of Wimbledon (July 2018), the men’s single’s tournament was covered in 32,200 articles compared to 20,180 for the women’s.
-During the Australian Open, the women’s tournament saw 13,900 pieces, some 15,000 fewer than the men’s (28,130).
-Likewise, across May and June, the women’s French Open was covered by 7,500 pieces and the men’s by 13,300.
+As an example, during the month of Wimbledon (July 2018), the men's singles tournament was covered in 32,200 articles compared to 20,180 for the women's.
+During the Australian Open, the women's tournament saw 13,900 pieces, some 15,000 fewer than the men's (28,130).
+Likewise, across May and June, the women's French Open was covered by 7,500 pieces and the men's by 13,300.

 There is interest in women's tennis, but it will be important to focus articles on female tennis players as athletes and their abilities, rather than discussing outside factors such as family life or their actions during a game.